 ire’ne’s poetry, short stories and essays have appeared in more than fifty journals and anthologies, including Acentos Review, Ginosko Literary Journal, Mas Tequila Review, PilgrimageCIPACTLI, Kweli Journal, The Worcester Review, Borderlands: Texas Poetry Review, Palabra, The Weight of Addition: Texas Poetry Anthology, Improbable Worlds Anthology, Beat Texas Poetry Anthology, Turtle Island to Abya Yala: A Love Anthology of Art and Poetry by Native American and Latina Women,and in the forthcoming New Border Voices.

-ire’ne and Dan Vera are co-editing IMANIMAN: Poets Reflect on Transformative & Transgressive Borders Through Gloria Anzaldua’s Work, a forthcoming anthology of essays, poetry and hybrids of the two, to be published by Aunt Lute Books in 2017.
+ire’ne and Dan Vera are the co-editors of IMANIMAN: Poets Writing on the Anzalduan Borderlands, an anthology of essays, poetry and hybrids of the two, published by Aunt Lute Books in 2017.

 She can be reached at firstname.lastname@example.org for reading invitations, scheduling workshops, or any other correspondence.